proycon/folia/docs/source/text_annotation.rst

    <t>To be<br/>
       or not to be</t>

-Whitespace before explicit linebreaks is irrelevant and stripped (since FoLiA v2.5.1), so the following two examples are identical to the one above:
+Whitespace before explicit linebreaks is insignificant (since FoLiA v2.5.1), so the following two examples are identical to the one above:

 .. code-block:: xml